petenelson/wp-rest-api-log/readme.txt

 == Changelog ==

 = v1.7.2 July 23, 2026 =
-* Added rest_prepare filter for log entries in the REST endpoint to limit entries to users that can view them
+* Changed "show_in_rest" to false for the wp-rest-api-log custom post type
 * Fixed array_walk_recursive callback signature for PHP 8.0 compatibility (props the-csaba)
 * Fixed PHP deprecation notice caused by a null page title when viewing a log entry